vnmakarov/mum-hash/README.md

 # Update (Oct 31, 2018)
 * A **new version of mum hash** was created (version 2 or Halloween version)
-* The new version works **faster for short keys** which is a majority of hash table cases usages
+* The new version works **faster for short keys** which are a majority of hash table cases usages
 * The new version also passes all tests of SMHasher
 * The old version still can be used by definining macro `MUM_V1` before compiling `mum.h`
   * When `MUM_V1` is defined, you will get the same hashes as previously